mehulagg/gitlab/doc/user/profile/notifications.md

 1. Locate the project in the **Groups** section.
 1. Select the desired email address.

+#### Notifications on Issues / Merge Requests / Epics

+To enable notifications on one specific Issue, Merge Request or Epic, you need to enable the **Notifications** toggle in the right sidebar.

+- **Enable**: If you are not a participant in the discussion on that issue, but want to receive notifications on each update, subscribe to it.
+- **Disable**: If you are receiving notifications for updates to that issue but no longer want to receive them, unsubscribe from it.

 ### Notification levels

 For each project and group you can select one of the following levels: